RWS/studio-api-docs/apiconcepts/integration/content_connector.md

-Content Connector
+# Content Connector
-==

 The Content Connector sits at the heart of this extension.
-Its main classes are ContentConnector, ContentConnectorViewRibbonGroup, ContentConncetorViewController and ContentConnectorViewControl.
+Its main classes are ContentConnector, ContentConnectorViewRibbonGroup, ContentConnectorViewController, and ContentConnectorViewControl.

-Content Connector
---
+## The ContentConnector Class

-The ContentConnector class simply reads the file names in the IncomingRequests folder and wraps them in a ProjectRequest object.
+The ContentConnector class reads file names in the IncomingRequests folder and wraps them in a ProjectRequest object.

 # [C#](#tab/tabid-1)
 ```cs